zkanda/zkanda.github.io/content/tech/11-defer-inside-a-for-loop.md

 So I have an infinite `for loop` however I want to use `defer` to make my intention clearer.

 Problem is this `defer` would never run because my function wouldn't return.
-This in turn would give you memory leak.
+This, in turn, would give you memory leak.

 As neat as it could be, you can use a closure/anonymous function for this.